KEEN-Research/ZuluNum2Text/ReadMe.md

 # IsiZulu number verbaliser

 This is the Java source code for the isiZulu number verbaliser.
-It was initially created as part of the Digital Assistant For Financial Transactions project, with Junior Moraba and Amy Solomons (https://projects.cs.uct.ac.za/honsproj/cgi-bin/view/2021/moraba_solomons.zip/)
+A first version was initially created as part of the Digital Assistant For Financial Transactions Honours project with Junior Moraba and Amy Solomons (https://projects.cs.uct.ac.za/honsproj/cgi-bin/view/2021/moraba_solomons.zip/), which underwent two more iterations of improvements to the current release version.

 # Usage via commandline